AraBlocks/ara-contracts/README.md

 - `opts`
   - `contentDid` - The `DID` of the content to deploy a proxy for
   - `password` - The password of the owner of the `AFS`
+  - `afsPassword` - The password of the AFS
   - `version` - The version to use with this proxy
   - `estimate` - optional Flag to check cost of `deployProxy`
   - `keyringOpts` - optional Keyring options